|

 people's gardens.
 Laws of Kitchen Confusion: 1.
 Multiple-function gadgets will not

-errors will show up in the duplicate while the Boss is reading it.
+errors will develop errors in the mail.
 Laws of Particle Physics: 1.
 The shorter the life of a particle,

 the more it costs to produce.
 Laws of Photography: 1.
 The best shots happen immediately after